jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/privacy/secure-data-delivery.md

 ## Passphrase-protected reports

-All reports downloaded via ASM have a randomly generated four-word passphrase.
+All reports downloaded via ARM have a randomly generated four-word passphrase.
 This passphrase is sent to the email of the user who requested the download.